joe-mccarthy/night-sky-pi/README.md

 ## Prerequisites

+Before deploying the Night Sky Pi it's important to ensure that you have the following configured as there are dependencies.
+However the installation of an MQTT broker is optional I usually have it installed instead of needing to remember to do it when starting up other applications.

 ### Python

 Night Sky Pi is written in Python and has been tested with the following Python versions: